 ❌ You want external microphones: GoPro will need you to buy an external media mod to connect a microphone ❌ You want to shoot in low light: GoPro cameras don't love working in lower lighting.

-You might think that the GPS was removed to save on costs in the newer Hero 12, and that camera does gain HDR recording, but otherwise this is the iconic GoPro with 5.3K recording, image stabilization (HyperSmooth 5.0), horizon lock, horizon levelling, the ability to capture high-res 240fps at up to 2.7K, is essentially the same.
+As well as still getting the GPS (which even DJI expects you to do with a watch, not in camera) this is the iconic GoPro with 5.3K recording, image stabilization (HyperSmooth 5.0), horizon lock, horizon levelling, the ability to capture high-res 240fps at up to 2.7K.

 For me, the logic of recording 5.3K in the nearly-square proportions of 8:7 makes the most sense if you're going to be cropping into different shape for assorted social platforms.
 Given just how many pixels are on the sensor, as well as getting a 23MP pic, the footage can be cropped losslessly for 4K portrait, landscape, and square clips from a single video.